 \subsection{DRL and LS Hybrid Method}

 In this section we want to demonstrate the capabilities of combining DRL with LS.
-To do this we study the performance and execution cost of DRL and LS individually and compare them with Enero.
-In the experiments, we evaluate the DRL agent, the LS algorithm and Enero on three network topologies using 50 TMs per topology.
+To do this we studied the performance and execution cost of DRL and LS individually and compared them with Enero.
+In the experiments, we evaluated the DRL agent, the LS algorithm and Enero on three network topologies using 50 TMs per topology.
 Figures \ref{fig:drl_ls_enero_perf} and \ref{fig:drl_ls_enero_cost} show the resulting performance and the CDF of the execution cost respectively.
-Notice that the topologies from these figures weren't seen by the DRL agent during the training process.
-The results indicate that DRL has a reasonably good performance in all three topologies.
+Notice that the topologies from these figures were not seen by the DRL agent during the training process.

+The experimental results indicate that DRL has a reasonably good performance in all three topologies.
 This is because it can minimize the maximum link utilization from $\approx$1.1 to below 1 for EliBackbone and HurricaneElectric topologies and to $\approx$1 for the Janetbackbone topology.
 LS can minimize the maximum link utilization in all three topologies, obtaining better performance than DRL.
 However, the CDF from Figure \ref{fig:drl_ls_enero_cost} indicates that the DRL is extremely fast while LS takes a considerable amount of time (up to minutes).

 To demonstrate the capabilities of combining DRL with LS we also plot in Figure~\ref{fig:drl_ls_enero_perf} and \ref{fig:drl_ls_enero_cost} Enero's performance and execution cost.
 The results indicate that Enero reaches better TE solutions than DRL and LS in all three topologies while the execution time is below 40 seconds for the Janetbackbone topology.
 Notice that the Janetbackbone topology is a large topology with 812 traffic demands whose routing policy needs to be optimized, which explains the larger execution times.